Cysharp/MemoryPack/README.md

 MemoryPackSerializer.Deserialize(bin, ref person);
 ```

-MemoryPack will attempt to overwrite as much as possible, but if the conditions do not match, it will create a new instance (as in normal deserialization).
+MemoryPack will attempt to overwrite as much as possible, but if the following conditions do not match, it will create a new instance (as in normal deserialization).

 * ref value (includes members in object graph) is null, set new instance
 * only allows parameterless constructor, if parameterized constructor is used, create new instance